WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 Edwiser Bridge integrates WordPress with Moodle LMS & provides an easy option to import and sell Moodle courses using WordPress.

  ==  Description ==

-Edwiser Bridge integrates WordPress with the Moodle LMS.
-The plugin provides an easy option to import Moodle courses to WordPress and sell them using PayPal.
-The plugin also allows automatic registration of WordPress users on the Moodle website along with single login credentials for both the systems.

- = Import Courses as Drafts to WordPress =
-Courses can be imported from the Moodle learning management system to WordPress and can be saved as drafts.

- = Sell Moodle Courses from WordPress =
-Moodle courses can be sold from WordPress using the PayPal payment gateway.

- = Automatic Registration on the Moodle LMS =
-An account will be created on Moodle for all users registering on WordPress.

- = Identical Login Credentials for Registered User = Login credentials for accounts created on WordPress and Moodle will be the same for all new users in WordPress and Moodle using Edwiser Bridge's user account page.

- = Enable/ Disable Registration to Courses = Registration to all courses can be enabled or disabled at once from the settings page.

- = Create Course Categories in WordPress =
-Course categories can be created in WordPress and can be assigned to courses imported from Moodle.

- = Synchronize Course categories from Moodle =
-Course categories from Moodle can be imported to WordPress and can be assigned to courses that have been imported from Moodle.

- = Synchronize Enrolled Courses Data for Users = User's course enrollment status can be updated and synchronized between the two systems to display the same information.

- = View Purchased Course Data in WordPress =
-Admin can view a history of purchased courses in the 'Orders' section at the backend of the WordPress website.

- = Set Language Code as on the Moodle Site =
-The default language that the Moodle website needs to be displayed can be set in the settings page on the WordPress website.

- = Update Previously Synchronized Courses =
-For previously synchronized courses, changes in courses on the Moodle website can be reflected on the WordPress website by updating the courses.

- = Enroll / Unenroll Students from WordPress =
-WordPress settings have been provided to enroll and unenroll users from courses.
-The revised enrollment status will be reflected on both WordPress as well as Moodle.

- = Link and Unlink Registered Users =
-An account on WordPress is linked with an account on Moodle for synchronization purposes.
-These accounts can be linked or delinked using the bulk actions drop down on the Users page at the back end.

- = Ready for Translation to any Language =
-The plugin can be displayed in a required language by adding the necessary .mo & .po files to the languages folder in the plugin.

- = Hooks and Filters for Customization =
-Various hooks and filters have been provided in Edwiser Bridge easing the customization process for developers.

- = Email Template customization =
-Edit the content in email templates sent out from the plugin to users who purchase the course.

- = My Courses page =
-A dedicated page which displays every user the list of courses they have purchased and based on their selection, recommends them other courses on offer.

- = Set course access expiry period =
-Set the course expiry date on course backend and after course expire, users are automatically unenrolled from the course on WordPress and Moodle.

- = Refund Functionality =
-Now you can give refunds to your students/clients from the Orders section under Edwiser Bridge.
-As an admin, you can make sure that people other than you are notified whenever a refund is given.
-The student or client will be notified by email when the refund is given.
-Admin can also customize the email template sent to the student/client.

- = Order Status Update History =
-A new widget is added to the Orders edit page.
-It displays the full history of actions taken for that order.

- = User Account Page =
-We have improved the user account page.Now your buyers will get all the purchase & course related information in one place.
-They can also update their profile and change their account passwords.
-The passwords updated here will reflect on both the WordPress and Moodle sites.

- = Premium Extensions =
-**WooCommerce Integration for Edwiser Bridge**

-Want to use the power of WooCommerce to sell your Moodle courses from WordPress?
-Take a look at the WooCommerce Integration for Edwiser Bridge that takes you through the WooCommerce Moodle Integration seamlessly.

-<a href = "https://edwiser.org/bridge/extensions/woocommerce-integration/">WooCommerce Integration for Edwiser Bridge</a>

-**Single Sign-On for Edwiser Bridge**

-The Single Sign-On extension for Edwiser Bridge facilitates simultaneous login to WordPress and Moodle by entering login credentials only once.

-<a href = "https://edwiser.org/bridge/extensions/single-sign-on/">Single Sign On for Edwiser Bridge</a>

-**Selective Synchronization for Edwiser Bridge**

-Selectively synchronize Moodle courses or courses belonging to a particular category using the Selective Synchronization extension for Edwiser Bridge.

-<a href = "https://edwiser.org/bridge/extensions/selective-synchronization/">Selective Synchronization for Edwiser Bridge</a>

-**Bulk Purchase for Edwiser Bridge**

-The Bulk Purchase plugin lets you buy more than one seat in a Moodle course through WooCommerce at one go and enroll students in the purchased course.

-<a href = "https://edwiser.org/bridge/extensions/bulk-purchase/">Bulk Purchase for Edwiser Bridge</a>

-**Edwiser RemUI Theme for Moodle**

-The world's first User Centric theme for Moodle.
-Level Up your Moodle experience with Edwiser RemUI.

-<a href = "https://edwiser.org/remui/">Edwiser RemUI Theme for Moodle</a>
+Edwiser Bridge - The #1 WordPress and Moodle Integration plugin that provides a robust platform to sell Moodle courses online.

+Are you a Moodle user, who creates courses and wants a robust integration with WordPress/WooCommerce to sell them.
+Then you are at the right place Edwiser Bridge is the only WordPress plugin that provides stable and robust integration between the two platforms.

+Edwiser Bridge provides the necessary platform for you to sell your Moodle courses through default payment gateway PayPal.

+In order to extend its functionality and create a complete automated eCommerce solution to sell your Moodle, you got to include following plugins in your WordPress site,

+* <a href="https://edwiser.org/bridge/extensions/woocommerce-integration/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge - WooCommerce Integration extension </a>
+* <a href="https://edwiser.org/bridge/extensions/bulk-purchase/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge - Bulk Purchase extension </a>
+* <a href="https://edwiser.org/bridge/extensions/single-sign-on/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge - Single Sign On extension </a>
+* <a href="https://edwiser.org/bridge/extensions/selective-synchronization/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge - Selective Synchronization </a>
+* <a href="https://edwiser.org/wp-content/uploads/edd/2019/04/edwiserbridge_v1.4.0.zip"> Edwiser Bridge - Moodle Add On </a>

+= Top Features if you want to sell your Moodle courses better - =

+= CourseFront - =
+* Integration between your WordPress and Moodle sites,
+* Import your Moodle courses to WordPress,
+* Synchronize Moodle course categories to WordPress,
+* Set the Moodle courses as draft,
+* Sell courses through WordPress and take its payments through PayPal,
+* Synchronize enrolled courses data for users.

+= Course Access Control - =
+* Automation user registration in Moodle,
+* Enable/Disable registration to courses,
+* Identical login credentials to access courses in Moodle,
+* Set course access time from WordPress,
+* Update previously synchronized courses,
+* Enrol / Unenrol users from WordPress,
+* Provide Refund to your students from WordPress.

+= Connect your Moodle with Multiple WordPress Sites - =
+* Now connect single Moodle site with multiple WordPress sites,
+* Courses from single Moodle site could be sold through multiple WordPress sites,
+* Automated 2-way synchronization between each WordPress site and your Moodle site,
+* Secured and efficient transfer of information across sites,
+* Course Progress of student synced from Moodle to WordPress in real time.

+= Recommended Plugins to Extend Edwiser Bridge’s Features - =

+= Why we need to extend the functionality? =
+If you wish to create a complete eCommerce shopfront to sell your Moodle courses.
+If you want to sell your courses through payment gateways other than PayPal.
+If you want to create purchase invoices automatically for your course buyers.
+If you wish to sell an add-on product along with your Moodle course.
+When you want to provide a seamless access between your Course Shopfront and  Moodle LMS.
+If you sell your courses to companies.

+= <a href="https://edwiser.org/bridge/extensions/woocommerce-integration/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge-WooCommerce Integration extension </a> =
+This provides integration with WooCommerce - popular eCommerce solution in WordPress, It helps you to sell your Moodle courses through more than 160+ payment gateways, You can also sell a physical product or an add-on product along with your Moodle courses, Courses could be sold through subscriptions with ready integration with WooCommerce Subscriptions, Ability to set variation to courses and sell them through your store, Ability to bundle multiple courses as a single product or multiple products under a single product,

+= <a href="https://edwiser.org/bridge/extensions/bulk-purchase/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge-Bulk Purchase extension </a> =
+When coupled with WooCommerce Integration extension your course buyers could then purchase multiple courses at once, Course Buyers could also enrol multiple students in the purchased course, Cohorts are created for each purchase done by the course buyer,

+= <a href="https://edwiser.org/bridge/extensions/single-sign-on/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge-Single Sign extension </a> =
+This extension provides a seamless connection between Course Front and LMS.

+= Additional Edwiser products that provides improves your Moodle experience - =

+= <a href="https://edwiser.org/remui/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser RemUI </a> =

+The Best theme for Moodle that is built to provide superior user experience in Moodle.
+It also provides enhanced functionality to ease the process of course creation and navigation.

+= <a href="https://edwiser.org/forms/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Forms </a> =

+An easy to use tool that lets you create any form in Moodle using drag and drop interface.
+Contact form, Survey form, Feedback form or registration form any form that you need can now be developed within few minutes.

+= <a href="https://edwiser.org/site-monitor/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Site Monitor </a> =

+A free plugin that helps you manage your Moodle site performance right from Admin Dashboard of Moodle.
+It provides essential site information like CPU Status, Memory Usage etc.

+= <a href="https://edwiser.org/course-formats/?utm_source=wordpress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Course Formats </a> =

+A free plugin that provides you two distinct course formats for your Moodle courses if you wish to improve learning and course engagement among students.

  ==  Installation  ==

  = Minimum Requirements =
 * PHP version 5.6 or greater
 * WordPress 4.9 or higher
 * Moodle 3.0.3 or higher

  =  Automatic Installation  =
 * Go to the Plugins menu from the dashboard.
 * Click on the 'Add New' button on this page.
 * Search for 'Edwiser Bridge' in the search bar provided.
 * Click on 'Install Now' once you have located the plugin.
 * On successful installation click the 'Activate Plugin' link to activate the plugin.

  =  Manual Installation  =
 * Download the Edwiser Bridge plugin from wordpress.org.
 * Now unzip and upload the folder using the FTP application of your choice.
 * The plugin can then be activated by navigating to the Plugins menu in the admin dashboard.

 = Moodle Plugin Automatic Installation =
-* Download the Moodle edwiserbridge plugin from <a href = "">here</a>.
+* Download the Moodle edwiserbridge plugin from <a href = "https://edwiser.org/wp-content/uploads/edd/2019/04/edwiserbridge_v1.4.0.zip">here</a>.
 * Go to the Plugins menu in Moodle.
 * Click on Install plugins.
 * Upload plugins zip file.
 * Then click on Install plugin from the Zip file.

  = Moodle Plugin Manual Installation  =
-* Download the Moodle edwiserbridge plugin from <a href = "">here</a>.
+* Download the Moodle edwiserbridge plugin from <a href = "https://edwiser.org/wp-content/uploads/edd/2019/04/edwiserbridge_v1.4.0.zip">here</a>.
-* Now unzip and upload the folder using the FTP application of your choice.
+* Now unzip and upload the folder in local directory of Moodle using the FTP application of your choice.
 * The plugin can then be activated by navigating to the Plugins menu in the dashboard.

  = Moodle Configuration =
 Take a look at the link below and follow the steps provided to configure your Moodle website.
 <a href = "https://edwiser.org/bridge/documentation/#tab-b540a7a7-e59f-3">Moodle Website Configurations</a>